fuzzzer/lesa-test/README.md

 ```

 - **Feature‑based MVVM/MV*O*** – In the project I used one of the architectures provided by the official [Flutter app architecture docs](https://docs.flutter.dev/app-architecture) but with little tweaks.
 Each _feature_ owns its UI widgets, blocs, repositories and models.
-- **Template baseline** – I bootstrap new projects with a personal template that already provides environment handling, theming, localisation, DI and helpful helpers (check `core/`, `app/` directories of the app), so it cuts about month of setups, this way we can just straight into writing the business logic related code.
+- **Template baseline** – I bootstrap new projects with a personal template that already provides environment handling, theming, localization, DI and helpful helpers (check `core/`, `app/` directories of the app), so it cuts about month of setups, this way we can just straight into writing the business logic related code.

 ---